 Some people will use their computer for email, web research and word processing.
-Others will be generating complex maps and images, 30 Building information Modeling (BIM) models, and computer animation or digital video.
+Others will be generating complex maps and images, 3D Building Information Modeling (BIM) models, energy/daylighting analysis and computer animation or digital video.
 For more graphics intense work, faster machines, larger hard drives, more RAM, and faster/larger graphics cards will be desired.
 Currently, the second year of the undergraduate design program sees less intense use with more intensive graphics and building information modeling work introduced in the third year and requiring much higher levels of computer performance.